Onibex Clickhouse Sink Connector

 . - Primary key fields: Specify the main key to the topic.

-- Create a car: Create tables automatically if they do not exist.
+- Create a table: Create tables automatically if they do not exist.
 Options:

 True